acw414/eLISA/README.md

 ```
 You are now ready to run eLISA.

-There are also a number of **requirements for the input file** that, if not met, could impact eLISA's performance:
+There are a number of **requirements for the input file** that, if not met, could impact eLISA's performance:
 - The file must be a .txt file of eDNA sample reads and taxonomic data (see /Vignette/sampleinput_Fish_taxonomy_file.txt for an example)
 - The file must be organized into columns
 - The taxonomic data in the final column must use semicolons (;) to seperate taxonomic ranks